How to Set Up a Hotel Business in India (Complete Step-by-Step Guide)

 Purpose:

-- Ensures your hotel project meets environmental norms
+- Ensures compliance with environmental norms

 - Evaluates pollution impact (water, air, waste)